 The books tell you to start with an Executive Summary, to move on to a description of the products or services you'll produce, to lay out a careful analysis of the competition, etc.

 My advice is to ignore the books.
 Who needs wonderful prose?
 Why waste weeks agonizing over writing styles?
 A plan should be something that's quick to use, that lists what gets done when and by whom, and that's dynamic -- it will be shaped and reshaped by forces in the marketplace and your own evolving understanding of the requirements for success.

 A plan is a simple thing.
-List your goals -- specifically, clearly, and with a time frame ("retire at age 40 by selling the business for $yyy").
+List your goals -- business for $yyy").
 Figure out the major objectives needed to achieve these ("sell $xxx of products or services in years 1, 2, 3," or "increase the company's net worth to $zzz").
 Invent a method to get there (this is the hard part!).
 Identify all of the major action items needed, with due dates, to reach each objective.

 The plan is worthless if it isn't a daily guide to what you need to do next.
 Make it short, well organized, and keep it in outline form.
 It's hard to dig through lots of prose to find what to do next!